-Problems that affect the student's progress, especially if they could result in a
+Problems that affect the student's progress, especially if they could result in a need for an extension or suspension of studies should be brought to the attention of the supervisor and the responsible BoS as soon as possible.

 6. Dissertation Formatting and Layout